CLaport/CLaport/README.md

 I just graduated from Le Wagon London.
 I've just finished working on a group project called www.footsteps.world, and I'm now thinking about what to work on next.
 I have loads of ideas!
 I'm still learning pretty much everything!
-JavaScrip, SASS, HTML...
-And focusing on honing my skills while doing little projects here and there.
+Ruby on Rails, JavaScrip, SASS, HTML...
+And focusing on honing my skills by doing little projects every day.
-I'm happy to collaborate on anything front-end for now.
+I'm happy to collaborate on anything!
 My pronouns are he/him.